 Symptoms of complex regional pain syndrome vary greatly and do not follow a pattern; they may include sensory, focal autonomic (vasomotor or sudomotor), and motor abnormalities.
 Symptoms are unilateral; bilateral symptoms at onset suggest a different diagnosis.

-Pain—usually burning or aching—is a core diagnostic feature.
-It does not follow the distribution of a single peripheral nerve; it is regional, even when caused by injury to a specific nerve, as occurs in CRPS type II.
+Pain—usually burning or aching—is a core diagnostic feature and tends to be out of proportion to physical examination findings.
+It need not follow the distribution of a single peripheral nerve; it is regional, even when caused by injury to a specific nerve, as occurs in CRPS type II.
 It may worsen with changes in the environment or emotional stress.
 Allodynia and/or hyperalgesia are usually present, indicating central sensitization.
 Pain often causes patients to limit use of an extremity.

 Cutaneous vasomotor changes (eg, red, mottled, or ashen color; increased or decreased temperature) and sudomotor abnormalities (dry or hyperhidrotic skin) may be present.
 Edema may be considerable and locally confined.